OneDrive/onedrive-api-docs/auth/msa_oauth.md

 # OneDrive authentication and sign-in

+## Use Microsoft Graph

+> This topic contains information about authorizing an application using Microsoft accounts for OneDrive personal.
+> However, this approach is no longer recommended.
+> New applications should be developed using Microsoft Graph and follow the authorization process in [Authorization and sign-in for OneDrive in Microsoft Graph](graph_oauth.md).

+## Getting started

 To use the OneDrive API, you need to have an access token that authenticates your app to a particular set of permissions for a user.
 In this section, you'll learn how to: